Invest in some cybersecurity insurance.

 Your destination may be achieving compliance in industry certifications such as SOC2 or ISO27001, but it doesn’t stop there.
 With Trava, our modern tools can help you bridge the gap between where you are and where you want to be by giving you the control to assess your risk, repair the most vulnerable areas, and transfer risk through insurance.

 To start, you need to know what an insurance policy can cover and what it doesn’t.
-With this information, you can structure your cyber security so it compliments your cyber insurance policy—and you reduce your breach risk as much as possible.
+With this information, you can structure your cyber security so it complements your cyber insurance policy—and you reduce your breach risk as much as possible.
 So, what does cyber insurance cover?

 Cyber insurance has three possible areas of coverage: first-party coverage, third-party coverage, and cyber crime cost coverage.